jlybrand/mywcTool/README.md

 sudo ln -s "$(pwd)/mywc.py" /usr/local/bin/mywc
 ```

 This command creates a symbolic link named mywc in the /usr/local/bin/ directory.
+This directory is typically in your system's PATH.

 Now, you should be able to run the script as mywc from any directory.